 Getting a pre-approval shows sellers that the buyer has serious interests in the property and is not just casually shopping around.
-It demonstrates that their credit and finances have been vouched for by potential lenders, and gives the buyer a competitive edge as sellers are more likely to consider an offer if it comes from someone pre-approved.
+It demonstrates that their credit and finances have been vouched for by potential lenders, and gives the buyer a competitive edge, as sellers are more likely to consider an offer if it comes from someone pre-approved.

 Finally, many real estate agents will require pre-approval in order to work with you.
 Make sure that your lender performs a soft pull on your credit for the pre-approval, and not a hard check, so that your credit isn’t affected.

-Debt to Income Ratio FAQs
+Debt to Income Ratio FAQ

-Why is DTI ratio important?
+Why is the DTI ratio important?

 What’s the difference between front-end and back-end DTI ratios?

 The back-end-DTI ratio considers all monthly debt payments (including future mortgage expenses) against monthly income.
-This is the number most lenders focus on because it gives them a broad picture of an applicant’s monthly spending and the relationship between their income and overall debt.
+This is the number most lenders focus on.
+It gives a broad picture of an applicant’s monthly spending and the relationship between income and overall debt.

-What’s a good Debt to Income Ratio?
+What’s a good Debt-to-Income Ratio?

-A good DTI ratio should fall between 36% to 43%, and the lower, the better.
-Higher than 43% is seen as a sign of financial stress and while it does not disqualify the borrower, it will make it more difficult to get a good loan offer.
+While a good DTI ratio should fall between 36% to 43% — the lower, the better.
+A DTI higher than 43% is seen as a sign of financial stress.
+While it does not disqualify the borrower, it will make it more difficult to get a good loan offer.

 Should I include my spouse’s debt?

-These rules establish that both spouses are under equal obligation to repay debts incurred during marriage, so it is not an option to exclude a spouse’s debt from the DTI ratio.
+These rules establish that both spouses are under equal obligation to repay debts incurred during the marriage, so it is not an option to exclude a spouse’s debt from the DTI ratio.
 Applying for a loan as an individual is still allowed, but lenders will nevertheless consider spousal debt and income in their calculations, even if they are not on the loan.

-In the rest of the states (including Alaska, which allows couples to opt out of community property rules) common law rules apply.
+In the rest of the states (including Alaska, which allows couples to opt out of community property rules) common-law rules apply.
 Couples are not legally obligated to equally share all debt acquired while married.
 This means they can apply for a loan as individuals and the spouse’s income and debt will bear no influence in the lender’s evaluation.